AntonTheDev/FlightAnimator/README.md

 As in the example prior, there is a mention that animations can get quiete complete, and the more, property animtions we append, the more likely we might have a hick up in the timing, especially when synchronizing 4+ animations with different curves and durations.

 For this purpose, we can set the pripary flag on the property animations, and designate them as primary duration drivers.
-By default, if no property animation is set to primary, during synchronization, Flight animator will use it's timing priority settings to find the corresponding value from all the animations after progress synchonization.
+By default, if no property animation is set to primary, during synchronization, FlightAnimator will use the timing priority setting to find the corresponding value from all the animations after progress synchonization.

-If we need only some specific property animations to define the progress accordingly, and we can set the primary flag to true, which will exclude any other animation which is not marked as primary from consideration.
+If we need only some specific property animations to define the progress accordingly, and become the primary drivers, you can set the primary flag to true, which will exclude any other animation which is not marked as primary from consideration.

 Let's look at an example below of a simple view that is being animated from it's current position to a new frame using bounds and position.